 (ED.
 NOTE: All documents for tournament ratings are listed below, along with a link to a video explaining the problems with tournament ratings and a possible solution.
 All documentation links for in-club ratings processes are at the bottom of this page.)

 Editor’s Note; March 19, 2016.
-Individuals have asked for information as to how to rate themselves, as opposed to getting a true tournament rating from another source or getting an in-club rating to be used in your club’s organized play.
+Individuals have asked for information as to how to rate themselves, as opposed to getting a true tournament ratings from another source or getting an in-club rating to be used in your club’s organized play.
 If your interest is rating yourself, look through the documents for in-club ratings processes at the bottom of this page.
 You may also want to check Prem Carnot’s work on this, Gale Leach’s composite document, or the USAPA’s skill level definition sheets.
 We are also starting to think that Doug Koch, in Reno, has the real answer.
 He has developed a video analysis processes where he videos about 20 different shots maybe 12 different times, and then takes it home and analyzes it.
 If he ever can make this process less intensive and expert-dependent we would think this is the way to go for an individual to find where they really belong, ratings-wise.
 We’re just sayin’ and can’t refer you on to Doug as we don’t know if he’s actually offering the service outside his local group.
 But see here an example which he did agree we could share.

 Editor’s Note; Dec.
 13, 2015.
-Today we posted a review of a new service which may help solve a good part of the ratings delemma.
+Today we posted a review of a new service which may help solve a good part of the tournament ratings delemma.
 Please check out the article on this site and visit http://www.pickleballratings.com and give them some feedback and encouragement.

-There are two ratings scenarios and this page discusses them both and links to substantial information about each.
+There are two tournament ratings scenarios and this page discusses them both and links to substantial information about each.
 This first scenario relates to the process of rating TOURNAMENT players.
 It is developed from the perspective that the existing USAPA tournament rating process is not good enough, frankly.
 It has a number of known problems, and this information, which is written by Paul Porch and is approved by a number of very savvy and experienced picklers, gives a new way of thinking about tournament ratings and outlines the problems and one possible solution.
 On this site it’s also explained by a video and perhaps that is a good place to start.
 The following are the documents and the video, again developed by Paul Porch but “sponsored” by a number of experienced picklers including us, for what that’s worth:

 Proposal for New Tournament Rating System – Video, by Paul Porch